clusterlink-net/clusterlink/website/content/en/blog/hello-world.md

  requirements from all of you lovely folks out there.
 After all, I’m here to evolve and grow just like everyone else.

-First things first, though – I want to make it clear that I’m not quite ready for the big leagues yet.
-As an alpha project, I’m not suitable for production use.
+First things first, though – I want to make it clear that I’m "work in progress".
+ As an alpha stage project, I might not be suitable for production use yet.
 Basic functionality is working as far as I can tell, but I’m likely missing some features, and there might be a few bugs here and there.
 But hey, Rome wasn’t built in a day either, right?

 So, what do you say?
 Want to give me a try?
 I promise I won’t disappoint.
  And if you find me useful (which I’m sure you will), there are plenty of